-Click here to request your consultation at any one of our locations: Burlingame, Los Gatos, Mill Valley, Oakland, Palo Alto, San Francisco, Walnut Creek, Bellevue, Redmond, or Seattle.
+Click here to request your consultation at any one of our locations: Burlingame, Los Gatos, Mill Valley, Oakland, Palo Alto, San Francisco, Walnut Creek, Bellevue, Redmond, Seattle, and more.
 At SkinSpirit, consultations for any service are always complimentary.

 Disclaimer: Information and content within this blog is provided for informational purposes only.
 This blog is not intended to provide medical advice, and anything read here should not be construed as such.
 Reading this blog or communicating with our staff does not create a physician-patient relationship.
 If you have questions about any health issue, including something you may have read here, please consult a licensed, trained physician or health professional immediately.